Black flight: By city

 In the last 25 years, for example, the population of Prince George's County, Maryland, where suburban housing was developed near Washington, DC, became majority African American.
 By 2006 it was the wealthiest majority-black county in the nation.
 Similar to White Americans, African Americans continue to move to more distant areas.
 Charles County, Maryland has become the next destination for middle-class black migrants from Washington and other areas; by 2002, the students in the school system were majority black.
 Charles County has the fastest-growing black population of any large county in the nation except the Atlanta suburbs.
 Randallstown near Baltimore has also become a majority-black suburb.
-Other major majority-black suburbs include Bessemer, AL; Miami Gardens, FL; Pine Hills, FL; College Park, GA; East Point, GA; Harvey, IL; Matteson, IL; Maywood, IL; Merrillville, IN; Eastpointe, MI; Inkster, MI; Oak Park, MI; Southfield, MI; East Orange, NJ; Irvington, NJ; Orange, NJ; Plainfield, NJ; Willingboro, NJ; Hempstead, NY; Mount Vernon, NY; Ferguson, MO; Forest Park, OH; Darby, PA; Rankin, PA; Wilkinsburg, PA; Yeadon, PA; Desoto, TX; Glenn Heights, TX; Lancaster, TX; Missouri City, TX and others.
+Other major majority-black suburbs include localities around: Atlanta (College Park, East Point); Birmingham (Bessemer); Chicago (Harvey, Matteson, Maywood, Merrillville, Robbins); Cincinnati (Forest Park); Dallas (Desoto, Glenn Heights, Lancaster); Detroit (Eastpointe, Harper Woods, Inkster, Oak Park, Southfield); Houston (Missouri City); Los Angeles (Ladera Heights, View Park-Windsor Hills); Miami (Miami Gardens); New York City (Hempstead, Mount Vernon, Roosevelt, Wyandanch); Newark (East Orange, Irvington, Orange, Plainfield); Orlando (Pine Hills); Philadelphia (Darby, Willingboro, Yeadon); Pittsburgh (Rankin, Wilkinsburg); Saint Louis (Berkeley, Ferguson, Kinloch); among others.

 In 1950 few northern cities yet had majority or near majority percentages of black people, nor did southern ones: Washington, DC was 35 percent African American and Baltimore was 40 percent.
 From 1950 to 1970, the black population increased dramatically in Philadelphia, Pittsburgh, Newark, Chicago, Detroit, Cleveland, St. Louis, Kansas City, Cincinnati and Indianapolis.
 By 1960, 75 percent of black persons lived in urban environments, while white people had been moving to suburbs in large numbers following WWII.
 Black flight has altered the hyper-urban density that had resulted from the Second Great Migration to cities (1940–70), with hyper-segregation in inner-city areas, such as in Chicago, St. Louis, and East St. Louis.

 Job losses in former industrial cities have often pushed population out, as people migrate to other areas to find new work.
 In the 1950s and 1960s, numerous black people from Chicago began to move to suburbs south of the city to improve their housing.
 Industry job losses hit those towns, too, and many people have left the area altogether.
 Chicago lost population from 1970 to 1990, with some increases as of the 2000 census, and decreases again from 2000 to 2005.
 Since 2000, nearly 55,000 black people have left Chicago, although one million still live in the city.
 The migrants caused losses in businesses, churches, and other African-American community institutions.
-The concentration of poverty and deterioration of inner-city public schools in many cities also contributes to pushing black parents to move their families to suburban areas, with traditionally better funded schools.
+The concentration of poverty and deterioration of inner-city public schools in many cities also contributes to pushing black parents to move their families to suburban areas, with historically better funded schools.
 Detroit and Philadelphia are two other major industrial cities that have suffered dramatic population losses since the mid-20th century due to the loss of industrial jobs.